abritopach/graphql-github-rest-api-wrapper/README.md

 # Graphql-Github-Rest-Api-Wrapper

 Sample project that shows how to wrapping a REST API with a GraphQL schema.
 We’ll go with the GitHub API.
 This project is simply an example of how to wrapping a REST API.
-GitHub has its own GraphQL API (https://developer.github.com/v4/) which is what we should use in a project.
+GitHub has its own [GraphQL API](https://developer.github.com/v4/) which is what we should use in a project.

+    AVAILABLE QUERY:
+        * Most starred Javascript repositories in GitHub.

 This project has been developed to practice my skills with the tech stack:

 GraphQL over REST with Node, Express and Apollo Engine.

+NOTE: This project is a simple example of a concept test.

 ## Running